elmer-sun/elmer-sun.github.io/README.md

 :fire:
 ## About Me

 Hello!
-I'm Sun Ruoyao, a student from the Department of Physics at the University of Science and Technology of China (USTC), and I'm also part of the Youth Class.
+I'm Sun Ruoyao, a student from the Department of Physics at the University of Science and Technology of China (USTC), and I also belongs to School of Gifted Young (SGY).

 ## Education